 Students recognize their full potential and their valuable contributions to the community.
 A focus is placed on not on the future potential of youth but on demonstrating how they can make a difference and contribute today.

-Recent News from Watershed Rangers in Action:
+Watershed Rangers in Action:

 Throughout any Coastal Watershed Council field trip to the San Lorenzo River, to the Montery Bay Sanctuary Exploration Center, to Loch Lomond or any of the locations that CWC's Watershed Rangers K-8th grade students visit, you'll hear CWC educators Sam Adelson and...